 If you’re visiting London – or live here – check out this great post on the Best London Weekend Breaks

-So our London food tours kicked off with the Borough Market what to eat classic – a Bacon Butty!
+So our London food tours kicked off with the Borough Market what to eat classic – a Bacon Butty.
 For my non-UK readers, a bacon butty is a British institution and consists of bacon in fluffy white bread and butter or a fluffy white roll.

-We kicked off with the rather different British cured meats stall!
-From seaweed and cider salami from Cornwall to pork, garlic and peppercorn and finishing with the unique blood, wine and chocolate this was a taste sensation!
+We kicked off with the rather different British cured meats stall.
+From seaweed and cider salami from Cornwall to pork, garlic and peppercorn and finishing with the unique blood, wine and chocolate this was a taste sensation.

 Most intriguing was the blue brain cheese and I took a few home with me including the amazing truffle cheese.
-There is an opportunity to purchase at every stall so make sure you bring a backpack or carry bag as it is very hard not to shop!
+There is an opportunity to purchase at every stall so make sure you bring a backpack or carry bag as it is very hard not to shop.

 Charley is also a fantastic source of information on all types of tales of Borough Market – including showing you the door that was used as Bridget Jone’s home in all of the movies.

-Next up on our Food Tours London was chocolate!
+Next up on our Food Tours London was chocolate.
 The market’s best hot chocolate as well as amazing brownies.
 This is one I will be returning to as it serves a chocolate afternoon tea and has a lovely terrace.

-We then finished the tour at a fantastic local pop up/street food venue near elephant and castle tube where we enjoyed some delicious Sicilian sweet puffs with chocolate sauce and pistachio!
+We then finished this London food walking tour at a fantastic local pop up/street food venue near elephant and castle tube where we enjoyed some delicious Sicilian sweet puffs with chocolate sauce and pistachio.

 ⇒ The Borough Market Food Tour runs every Monday and Friday at 230pm and Saturdays at 930am.

 If you are looking for some other great places to eat in London why not take the view of a European?
-Here is a great post on Where to Eat in London from the great blog Travel Eat Enjoy Repeat.Check out the Top 10 London Food Tours Here
+Here is a great post on Where to Eat in London from the great blog Travel Eat Enjoy Repeat.

 2. East End Food Tour